umutsevdi/lled/README.md

-# revdb
+# lled
-Hook based database that can run Lua as interface language
+A Lightweight Lua editor written with ImGUI that can modify itself at runtime.